-Information technology is affecting practically every industry today, from transportation to manufacturing to education.
-The healthcare industry has seen a substantial transition as a result of technological advancements.
-Information technology is revolutionizing the healthcare profession by leaps and bounds, from digitally checking in patients and updating their health records to emailing blood test results to patients.
+Information technology is influencing practically every industry today and healthcare is no exception.
+The healthcare industry has seen a substantial transition as a result of technological advancements, explaining the current $167.7 billion global healthcare IT market size as reported by Grand View research.
+Information technology is revolutionizing the healthcare landscape by leaps and bounds, from digitally checking in patients and updating their health records to emailing blood test results to patients.
+Let's dive deeper into the ways information technology continues to improve healthcare practices.

 Defining Health Information Technology